Don’t Drink Blood / Drink My Blood

 Among the many “laws” (that is, rules and regulations for right behavior), that God—through Moses—gave the nation of Israel was an unconditional prohibition against drinking blood.

 Every Hebrew would have been taught this from early childhood.
 Breaking this law would have been unthinkable to them, a repulsive act to even consider.
 Drinking blood was strictly verboten.

 Then Jesus came along with his radical teaching that shocked many.
 He told his followers that they needed to drink his blood.
 His followers—all Hebrews—were appalled.
-Viewing his statement as heresy, many turned their backs on him and left.
+Viewing his statement as heresy, many turned their backs on him and left (John 6:54-55).

-In making this bold statement, Jesus was foreshadowing his sacrificial death.
+In making this bold statement, Jesus foreshadowed his sacrificial death.
 Succinctly, his blood would be spilt as a redeeming, life-restoring sacrifice.

 Jesus wasn’t contradicting the laws of Moses.
 Instead, he voiced his intention to fulfill it.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.